 After this Jesus and his disciples went into the Judean countryside, and he spent some time there with them and baptized.
 John also was baptizing at Aenon near Salim because water was abundant there; and people kept coming and were being baptized—John, of course, had not yet been thrown into prison.

-Now a discussion arose between some of John's disciples and a Jew over purification.
-And they came to John and said to him, “Rabbi, he who was with you across the Jordan, to whom you bore witness—look, he is baptizing, and all are going to him.”
-John answered, “A person cannot receive even one thing unless it is given him from heaven.
-You yourselves bear me witness, that I said, ‘I am not the Christ, but I have been sent before him.’
-The one who has the bride is the bridegroom.
-The friend of the bridegroom, who stands and hears him, rejoices greatly at the bridegroom's voice.
-Therefore this joy of mine is now complete.
+Now a discussion about purification arose between John’s disciples and a Jew.
+They came to John and said to him, “Rabbi, the one who was with you across the Jordan, to whom you testified, here he is baptizing, and all are going to him.”
+John answered, “No one can receive anything except what has been given from heaven.
+You yourselves are my witnesses that I said, ‘I am not the Messiah, but I have been sent ahead of him.’
+He who has the bride is the bridegroom.
+The friend of the bridegroom, who stands and hears him, rejoices greatly at the bridegroom’s voice.
+For this reason my joy has been fulfilled.
 He must increase, but I must decrease.”